Stingers: episode guide

 September 28, 2004

 Chris convinces a young prostitute to give her information about a blackmail scam at a brothel.
-The client she names refuses to talk, and then the prostitute is found with her tongue cut out.
+The client she names refuses to talk, and the prostitute is later found with her tongue cut out.
 Angie goes undercover in the brothel as a cleaner, and is surprised to discover that Reg Masters sees a dominatrix who works there.
 A mortified Masters agrees to go in wired and use his relationship to set up a cocaine buy with the owner, who is none other than Steve Wylie.
-Wylie is brought down, which leads Harris to consider the recent events surrounding the death of Wylie’s brother, who undercover believed to be a major player in the criminal world.
-Harris enlists Angie’s help to investigate his theory that Megan Walsh is corrupt.
-Church refuses to consider the possibility, and it soon becomes clear why—he and Megan are lovers.
-Harris is forced to offer proof of Megan’s treachery—she slept with him for information.
+Wylie is brought down, which leads Harris to consider the recent events surrounding the death of Wylie's brother, who undercover believed to be a major player in the criminal world.
+Harris enlists Angie's help to investigate his theory that Megan Walsh is corrupt.
+Church refuses to consider the possibility, and it soon becomes clear why — he and Megan are lovers.
+Harris is forced to offer proof of Megan's treachery — she slept with him for information.

 Being Josh Brisbane